-The Canadian Administrator of Video Relay Service (CAV), Inc., or CAV, is a not-for-profit corporation telecommunications services company with a mandate from the Canadian Radio-television and Telecommunications Commission (CRTC) to design, implement and oversee the delivery of Video Relay Service (VRS) in Canada.
+The Canadian Administrator of Video Relay Service (CAV), Inc., or CAV, is a not-for-profit telecommunications services company with a mandate from the Canadian Radio-television and Telecommunications Commission (CRTC) to design, implement and oversee the delivery of Video Relay Service (VRS) in Canada.

 CAV and its Board of Directors are responsible for Canada’s national VRS, Canada VRS which was launched September 28, 2016, and is available 7 days a week, 24 hours a day, 365 days a year.

 Provide VRS for Canadians who use ASL and LSQ; enabling connections to people and increasing opportunities.